seamplex/feenox/README4hackers.markdown

-- a parser for a [syntactically-sugared][] [self-explanatory ASCII file][] (passed as the first non-optional argument to the `feenox` executable) with keywords that completely define the problem without requiring further human actions, allowing a [cloud-first][] workflow using containerized images (because there is no need to recompile the binary for each problem).
+- a parser for a [syntactically-sugared][] [self-explanatory ASCII file][] (passed as the first non-optional argument to the `feenox` executable) with keywords that completely define the problem without requiring further human actions.
+Since the there is no need to recompile the binary for each problem, this allows efficient [cloud-first][] workflows using containerized images or even provisioning by downloading binary tarballs or `.deb` packages.

-- a few supported [`PROBLEM`][] types and a mechanism to allow hacker and [academics][] to add new PDEs, as explained in the next bullet.
+- a few supported [`PROBLEM`][] types and a mechanism to allow hacker and [academics][] to add new PDEs (as explained in the next bullet).
-  This bullet is about the fact that a [regular user][] wanting to solve heat conduction (even with [multi-material non-uniform conductivities $k$][]) just needs to do
+  This bullet is about the fact that a [regular user][] wanting to solve heat conduction (even with [multi-material non-uniform conductivities][]) just needs to do

   ``` feenox
   PROBLEM thermal